Rahm Emanuel: Personal life

 Emanuel and his wife, Amy Merritt Rule, have a son and two daughters.
-As of 2011, their family lived in the Ravenswood neighborhood on Chicago's north side.
+As of 2011, their family lived in the Ravenswood neighborhood on Chicago's North Side.
 Rule converted to Judaism shortly before their wedding.
-Emanuel is a close friend of fellow Chicagoan David Axelrod, chief strategist for Obama's 2008 and 2012 presidential campaign, and Axelrod signed the ketuba, the Jewish marriage contract, at Emanuel's wedding.
+Emanuel is a close friend of fellow Chicagoan David Axelrod, chief strategist for Obama's 2008 and 2012 presidential campaigns, and Axelrod signed the ketuba, the Jewish marriage contract, at Emanuel's wedding.
 The Emanuels are members of the Chicago synagogue Anshe Sholom B'nai Israel.
 Rabbi Asher Lopatin of the congregation described Emanuel's family as "a very involved Jewish family", adding that "Amy was one of the teachers for a class for children during the High Holidays two years ago".
 Emanuel has said of his Judaism: "I am proud of my heritage and treasure the values it has taught me."
 Emanuel's children attended the private University of Chicago Laboratory Schools in the Hyde Park neighborhood on the South Side of Chicago.

 Each year during the winter holidays, Emanuel takes a family trip on which his children can be exposed to other cultures and parts of the world.
 Prior family trips have been to Vietnam, India, Kenya, Zambia, and South America.
 His 2015 holiday trip was scheduled for the island of Cuba.
 Emanuel is a longtime JoJo fan and attended her concert in Chicago in November 2016.
 He trains for and participates in triathlons.
 In 2011, he scored 9th out of 80 competitors in his age group.
 A passionate cyclist, he rides a custom-built, state-of-the-art Parlee road bike.